sumitchatterjee13/Luminance-Stack-Processor/README.md

 ## 📁 ComfyUI Workflow

 A complete example workflow for ComfyUI is provided in the `/workflow` directory.
-This demonstrates the optimal setup for professional HDR processing using our Radiance Fusion algorithm.
+This demonstrates a good setup for HDR processing using our Radiance Fusion algorithm.

 ## 🎨 Usage